 - Specifics about your professional relationship with them

-You should be as consistent with the format of each reference so it will be easier to read and understand the information ( for example, including a street address for one and not for the other ).
+It would be best if you were consistent with the format of each reference so it would be easier to read and understand the information ( for example, including a street address for one and not for the other ).

-Double-check all the information you’re going to add to your reference list and make sure it’s up to date and has the proper formatting ( for example, the phone number has the correct country prefix ).
+Double-check all the information you will add to your reference list and ensure it’s up to date and has the proper formatting ( for example, the phone number has the correct country prefix ).

-When asking for a reference list, make sure you get permission from everyone you’ve asked to be on it.
+When asking for a reference list, please get permission from everyone you’ve requested to be on it.